Thank you for agreeing to be a Session Chair at the 2018 eResearch Australasia Conference

 - Review the abstracts for your session which are available via the online program.

 - Use this information to introduce the speakers.
 Ask the speaker how much of his bio he/she wishes for you to use.
-Sometimes a paragraph is sufficient.
+Generally 1 or 2 sentences is sufficient.

 - The abstracts are also available in the conference app.
 Downloading instructions will be sent to all delegates prior to the conference, with instructions also included in conference holding slides.